-- Taken further in the anime, where the murder was planned by Morgan Fey, and she was blackmailed into going along with it.
+- Much less ambiguous in the anime, where the murder was planned by Morgan Fey, and she was blackmailed into going along with it.

 - Tears of Remorse: When she finally confesses to her Dead Person Impersonation of her sister.
 Combined with Cry Cute.

 - Trauma Conga Line: Shortly after her sister had her life destroyed following a medical malpractice incident that killed fourteen patients, the two of them got into a car wreck that killed Mimi and left Ini disfigured so badly they had to reconstruct her face.
 Turns out that her perspective on things was even more personal, because she IS Mimi.

 - Tsurime Eyes: She usually has her Eyes Always Shut, but when she loses her composure, she opens them and the player gets a tell that she is actually Mimi Mimey, whose profile picture in the court record shows uniquely sharp Tsurime Eyes.